wp-plugins/twitter-ticker/readme.txt

 == Installation ==

-1. Visit www.itickerapp.com and signin with Twitter to create and configure your ITICKER account.
+1. Visit <a href="http://www.itickerapp.com" target="_blank">www.itickerapp.com</a> and signin with Twitter to create and configure your iticker toolbar.

 2. Upload `iticker.php` to the `/wp-content/plugins/` directory